 Well, I'm not going to be doing Seville.

-in the week before I decided I would be fit enough and I have decided to run the Stamford 30k on February 11 instead.
+The cost of flights shot up in the week before I decided I would be fit enough and I have decided to run the Stamford 30k on February 11 instead.
 A total budget of £400 to run a marathon wasn't part of the plan.
 My marathon will now be in Rotterdam on April 15 and I can run the Finchley or Ashby 20's on March 18.

 My 90 year old mum has just been diagnosed with cancer of the gullet and with tests and treatment plans to be discussed I needed to engineer another opportunity to see her before leaving on holiday on Feb 13.
 The choice of Stamford puts me 18 miles away from Spalding where she lives.